-Again, you can choose to display results in aggregate or per capita, and in cash or real terms, and download chart images and underlying data.
+Again, you can choose to display results in aggregate, per capita or per household terms, and in cash or real terms, and download chart images and underlying data.
 The downloads can include a separate sheet with the assumptions made in each saved scenario.